arvigeus/AZ-204/Questions/Containers.md

 Answer: The `AcrPush` role allows developers to push images to the Azure container registry while adhering to the principle of least privilege.

 ---

+Question: You are using Azure Container Instances (ACI) to run a container that requires access to an Azure File Share.
+Which of the following is required to mount the Azure File Share to the ACI?

+- [x] Storage Account Key
+- [ ] Shared Access Signature (SAS) Token
+- [ ] OAuth Token
+- [ ] Azure AD Credentials

+Answer: To mount an Azure File Share to an Azure Container Instance, you need the Storage Account Key.
+SAS Tokens, OAuth Tokens, and Azure AD Credentials are not used for this specific operation.

+---